SINGER

 Icon of person Solar

-Kim Yong-sun (Korean: 김용선, born February 21, 1991), better known by the stage name Solar (솔라), is a South Korean singer, songwriter, and actress signed under RBW.
+Kim Yong-sun (Korean: 김용선, born February 21, 1991), known professionally as Solar (솔라), is a South Korean singer, songwriter, and actress signed under RBW.
 She is the leader and vocalist of girl group Mamamoo and its sub-unit Mamamoo+.
 She made her solo debut with the single "Spit It Out" on April 23, 2020.
 She released her first extended play 容: Face with its lead single "Honey" on March 16, 2022.
-Solar ventured into musical acting through the musical Mata Hari for its 2022 production and in 2025 is set to make her film debut with a role in Gory: A Horror Tale.
+Solar ventured into musical acting through the musical Mata Hari for its 2022 production.
 Read more on Wikipedia

 Memorability Metrics